-Audit committees play an integral role in overseeing the financial reporting process because "[v]ibrant and stable capital markets depend on, among other things, reliable, transparent, and objective financial information to support an efficient and effective capital market process.
-The vital oversight role audit committees play in the process of producing financial information has never been more important."11
+Audit committees play an integral role in overseeing the financial reporting process because stable capital markets depend on reliable, transparent, and objective financial information to support an efficient and effective capital market process.
+Audit committees play a vital role in providing this disclosure to shareholders.